-2.4.69 Holland Park Avenue is a major London distributor road, heading out of London to the west, (the old Oxford Road).
-It features some fine Grade II listed buildings within the Norland Conservation Area, on the north side: 130-132, 152-168 between Norland Square and Addison Avenue; 170-178 between Addison Avenue and Royal Crescent; and 180-186, west of Royal Crescent.
-All of these are also covered by an Article 4 Direction to control paint colour to fit with Royal Crescent.
+Holland Park Avenue is a major London distributor road, heading out of London to the west, (the old Oxford Road).
+It features some fine Grade II listed buildings within the Norland Conservation Area, on the north side: 152-168 between Norland Square and Addison Avenue; 170-178 between Addison Avenue and Royal Crescent; and 180-186, west of Royal Crescent.
+All of these are also covered by Art 4 direction to control paint colour to fit with Royal Crescent.

-2.4.70 But Holland Park Avenue is also an important local shopping street; many a battle has been fought to resist turning it into a Red Route; now white, short-stay meters are installed outside some of the key shops.
+But Holland Park Avenue is also an important local shopping street; many a battle has been fought to resist turning it into a Red Route; now white, short-stay meters are installed outside some of the key shops.

-2.4.71 The set-back terrace 133 - 159 on the south side of the Avenue, though not formally a part of the Norland Conservation Area, is a fitting, if slightly later southward closure of Norland Square, and any alteration or development of its well-preserved, original integrity of design should be resisted.
-See Appendix 1 for details of Article 4 Directions relating to Holland Park Avenue.
+The set-back terrace 133 - 159 on the south side of the Avenue, though not formally a part of the Norland Conservation Area, is a fitting, if slightly later southward closure of Norland Square, and any alteration or development of its well-preserved, original integrity of design should be resisted.
+An Article 4 Direction could be considered to control building height, alterations to the doors and windows, balconies, and architectural details of the façades of this terrace, and prevent rendering or painting of its brickwork.
+See Appendix E for Article 4 Directions

-Feature Buildings with a particular place in the character of the area
+3.1.2 Feature Buildings, that have a particular place in the character of the area

-2.4.72 The Norland Conservation Area has a number of buildings holding key positions in the street scene that have a particular place in the character of the area.
-Within the layout of the formal Norland estate developed by Richardson, only the former Prince of Wales public house, St. James's Church and possibly another building at the western end of Queensdale Road were designed as 'end stops' to the long views afforded by the straight roads.
+The Norland Conservation Area has a number of buildings holding key positions in the street scene.
+Within the layout of the formal Norland estate developed by Richardson, only the Prince of Wales public house, St. James's Church and possibly another building at the western end of Queensdale Road were designed as 'end stops' to the long views afforded by the straight roads.

-2.4.73 The lines of Pottery Lane and Penzance Place, which join the other north-south roads at an angle, create a series of awkward corner buildings at awkward angles, yet providing interesting foci of attention.
+The lines of Pottery Lane and Penzance Place, which join the other north-south roads at an angle, create a series of corner buildings filling awkward angles, yet provide interesting foci of attention.

-2.4.74 The Portland Arms Public House (now The Cowshed): a three storey corner house at the junction of Portland Road and Penzance Place.
+The Portland Arms Public House (now The Cowshed): a three storey corner house at the junction of Portland Road and Penzance Place.
 The building has an impressive curved facade, now painted entirely in white.
 The design of the façade has been articulated with eight pilasters, with plain capitals and bases, a prominent cornice above the ground floor, plain architraves, string courses above the second floor windows, and a secondary cornice at roof level.
 Eighteen sash windows decorate the upper two storeys and these are separated by the eight pilasters.

-2.4.75 The previous gap in the Portland Road frontage where the ground floor continued and the upper two storeys end has now been filled in sympathetic style.
+The previous gap in the Portland Road frontage where the ground floor continued and the upper two storeys end has now been filled in sympathetic style.

-2.4.76 43 Portland Road occupies a prominent landmark position at the junction of Portland Road with Pottery Lane.
+43 Portland Road occupies a prominent landmark position at the junction of Portland Road with Pottery Lane.
 The most imposing facade of this narrow three storey stucco building faces south towards Holland Park Avenue.
 It has a rusticated ground floor on all elevations terminated by prominent cornice.
 The windows have an attractive glazing pattern with margin panes.
-Detailing is most complex on the curved south facing corner elevation.
-The first floor features an imposing Venetian window composition with blind side windows, and decorative pilasters all surmounted by a segmental pediment spanning all three architraves on brackets.
+Detailing is most complex on the curved south facing corner elevation The first floor features an imposing Venetian window composition with blind side windows, and decorative pilasters all surmounted by a segmental pediment spanning all three architraves on brackets.

-2.4.77 From the south looking up Portland Road one sees the commanding aspect of the building which neatly divides the wide avenue into two smaller streets.
+From the south looking up Portland Road one sees the commanding aspect of the building which neatly divides the wide avenue into two smaller streets.
 The double curve of Pottery Lane on the left partly blocks the view and hints at a winding mews lane, whilst Portland Road to the right carries the eye up to Clarendon Cross past formal terraces.